Einsums/Einsums/docs/sphinx/building/index.rst

    If you are using Conda, you can skip the steps in this section - with the exception of installing the Apple Developer Tools for macOS.
-All other dependencies will be installed automatically by the ``mamba env create -f devtools environment.yml`` command.
+All other dependencies will be installed automatically by the ``conda env create -f devtools environment.yml`` command.

-   If you don't have a conda installation yet, we recommend using Mambaforge_; any conda flavor will work though.
+   If you don't have a conda installation yet, we recommend using Condaforge_; any conda flavor will work though.

 .. tab-set::